RetroChatDev/RetroChat-gitbook/docs/getting-started/first-steps.md

 ## Complete Your Profile

 1. **Upload an Avatar**: Click on your profile picture to upload a custom avatar
-2. **Add a Banner**: Customize your profile with a banner image
-3. **Write a Bio**: Tell the community about yourself
+2. **Write a Bio**: Tell the community about yourself
-4. **Set Your Status**: Choose from available status options
+3. **Set Your Status**: GET CREATIVE!

 ## Join Your First Room

-1. Browse the available public rooms
+1. Browse the available public rooms or Create your own!
 2. Click on a room that interests you
 3. Start chatting with the community!